-Best small SUVs 2019: a buying guide
+A small SUV buying guide

 First, a reality check: unless your nearest neighbours are a herd of Highland cattle, an SUV isn’t the most rational choice.
 A conventional car will usually be cheaper to buy, thriftier on fuel and more fun to drive.
 But sports cars aren’t rational either – and that doesn’t stop us wanting one.
 If you have set your sights on a small SUV, here’s what to bear in mind.

 Think carefully about whether you need four-wheel drive.
 Unlike full-sized 4x4s, small SUVs are generally front-driven, but decent ground clearance means most can handle a green lane or muddy car park.
 Opting for 4WD – if available – adds cost, weight and complexity, and counts for nothing in genuinely treacherous conditions without the right tyres.